vrtbl/passerine/README.md

 `"the end."` is never displayed.

--->

-> 'Tis not the end, 'tis but the beginning...
+> 'Tis not the end, 'tis but the beginning... 'tis hackin' time!

 ### Macros
-Passerine has a rich hygienic syntactic macro system that extends the language itself.¹
+Passerine has a rich hygienic* syntactic macro system that extends the language itself.

 *Syntactic macros*, quite simply, are bits of code that *hygienically* produce more code when invoked at compile time.
-Macros use a simple yet powerful set of rules to transform code.
+Macros use a small, simple-yet-powerful set of rules to transform code.

+> - Having read Doug Hoyte's exellent [Let Over Lambda](https://letoverlambda.com/), I understand the raw power of a rich *unhygenic* macro system.
+However, such systems are hard to comprehend, and harder to master.
+Passerine aims to be as simple and powerful as possible without losing *transparency*: hygienic macro systems are much more transparent then their opaque unhygenic counterparts.

 #### Hygiene
 Extensions are defined with the `syntax` keyword, followed by some *argument patterns*, followed by the code that the captured arguments will be spliced into.
-Here's a simple example of using a macro to define using a swap operator:
+Here's a simple example: we're using a macro to define `swap` operator:

 ```passerine
 syntax a 'swap b {